sophieperrot/python-basics/README.md

 ```
 import utils
 ```
-* `num_vowels` function: inputs a string, outputs the number of vowels in the string
+* `count_vowels` function: inputs a string, outputs the number of vowels in the string
 ```
 utils.num_vowels("hello")